D4rkOnE/DWL-dotfiles-laptop/README.md

 static const char *hibernatecmd[] = { "systemctl", "hibernate", NULL};
         { MODKEY|WLR_MODIFIER_CTRL,  XKB_KEY_h,          spawn,          {.v = hibernatecmd} },
 ```
+I'm happy to report that all hardware, incl wifi, is able to resume after hibernation.
+This was a lot messier 10-15 years ago in Linux.

 ### Suspend
 Very simple, this can be achieved by using ```systemctl suspend``` and should work out of the box.